HaroldGueneau/td3-deep-reinforcement-learning/README.md

 ## Environment

 The chosen environment is the [Gym 'Pendulum-v0'](https://github.com/openai/gym/wiki/Pendulum-v0), a simple one where the agent has to swing up an inverted pendulum.
-In order to transpose the code into other environments, a modular impplementation has been proposed.
+In order to transpose the code into other environments, a modular implementation has been proposed.
 The main point to manage in order to do it is the Preprocessor class, and to adjust the hyperparameters.

 ## Hyperparameters Calibration